nvytychakdev/basic-crud-app-test/README.md

 Run `npm i` to install all dependancies before running the app.

-Run `npm run back-end` for a bakc-end dev server (build with json-server).
+Run `npm run back-end` for a back-end dev server (build with json-server).
 Back-end environment working on `http://localhost:3000`.

 Run `ng serve` to start a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.